mdolgun/GLRParser/README.rst

 	Enter Sent> if i had come early she wouldn't have missed her bus erken gelmiş olsaydım otobüsünü kaçırmış olmazdı
 	erken gelmiş olsaydım otobüsünü özlemiş olmazdı

+For a list of sample translations check the file: https://github.com/mdolgun/GLRParser/blob/master/GLRParser/grm/main.out.txt

-For detailed information, you can refer to wiki page: https://github.com/mdolgun/GLRParser/wiki
+For detailed information about the features and the grammar syntax, you can refer to wiki page: https://github.com/mdolgun/GLRParser/wiki

 Sample code for parsing and translation should be like: